gyucheonheo/gyucheonheo.github.io/_posts/2020-05-19-Polymorphism.md

 comments: true
 ---

 I recently saw a nerd meme in Facebook.
-Then, seeing all comments gives me deep headache.
+It gives me so many thought with respect to polymorphism.
 ![polymorphism](/assets/img/polymorphism.png)

+Can you see polymorhpism on the second code?
+So what could be advantages by doing so?